TerenceXue-tech/StictionGPT/README.md

 # Project Title

-This project provides the dataset, data processing code, and training and testing code for paper: ``StictionGPT: Detecting Valve Stiction in Control Loops using Large Vision Language Model''
+This project provides the dataset, data processing code, and training and testing code for paper: "StictionGPT: Detecting Valve Stiction in Control Loops using Large Vision Language Model"

 ---